 10 In this area, despite having been declared a SPA in 1987, protection was not very effective, due to the large number of scattered constructions that were built after it was declared a protected area and the high level of tourist use.
 This has probably resulted in a high number of extinct display sites here

+Table S3.
+A value of 2 was assigned to the presence of a steppe species at high density and a value of 1 to the presence of a steppe species at low density.
+The sum of this value (1 or 2) for each of the three steppe species present in the different census areas defined by Hellmich (1998) and Carrascal and Colsa (2020) on Fuerteventura provided the final value used in our analyses.
+A value of zero was assigned to a viewing site when none of the three steppe species were present in that area.
+Data on the number of species and densities by area were obtained from Hellmich (1998) and Carrascal & Colsa (2020).
+See Methods for more details.